Paterna: Economy

 The service sector represents 56% of global economic activity in the municipality.
 Industry accounts for 33.2%, construction 9.8% and agriculture 1%.

 Paterna is nestled in one of the most important industrial areas of southern Europe.
 In the town there are: the Industrial area Fuente del Jarro, L'Andana, the city's business Tactica and the Technological Park of Valencia.

-Industrial production is very diversified: food, textiles, wood, leather, metal, chemical, plastics, transportation, electricity ...
+Industrial production is very diversified: food, textiles, wood, leather, metal, chemical, plastics, transportation, and electricity.